fduperier/fduperier/README.md

 - I previously had a WordPress blog but I have no time anymore to maintain and make it live.
 So I am working on [fduperier/fduperier.github.io](https://github.com/fduperier/fduperier.github.io) to replace it.
 - I am also working on an exciting new project.
 I'll tell you about it when it launches!

 ## 🌱 Current learning
-- I am currently working to be certified on Cloud technologies: AWS, Azure, GCP
+- I am currently working on improving my leadership skills to manage more teams.
-- I am developing my skills on Docker and Kubernetes
+- I am also working on Cloud certifications: AWS, Azure, GCP
-- I am also having a look to Kotlin and Vue.js
+-

 ## 🤝 What I’m looking for
 - I am looking for a new work-from-anywhere job.